Bartender Training

 Bartender training should include an understanding of visible and obvious intoxication, as well as an understanding of local Dram Shop laws and Liquor Liability.
 Bartenders should be aware of the signs of intoxication and be able to identify when a patron has had too much to drink.

-They should be knowledgeable of their local Dram Shop laws and understand the legal implications of serving someone who is visibly intoxicated.
+They should be educated about their local Dram Shop laws and understand the legal implications of serving someone who is visibly intoxicated.
 Additionally, bartenders should be aware of Liquor Liability and the potential risks associated with serving someone who has had too much to drink.

 Bartenders should also be familiar with the signs of intoxication and be able to recognize when a patron has had too much to drink.
 By understanding the legal and safety implications of serving alcohol, bartenders will be better equipped to protect themselves and their customers., as Dram Shop laws may impose civil liability on businesses that serve alcohol to visibly intoxicated individuals, and Liquor Liability may also impose criminal and civil liability for the actions of an intoxicated person.